 I see the creative influences in my life a bit like that.
 The work I produce is a reflection of the influences in my environment and I need every one of them to produce work that’s right and pleasing to your eyes.
 My creative environment though is different from your environment, and it’s different from Dawn Nicole‘s environment, and it’s different from Minnie Small‘s environment, for example.
 So my cake is going to taste different to your cake, but both of our cakes are good!
 And even though we have separate creative environments, I want my blog to be the place that brings our environments together.

 I plan on sharing about the creative influences in my environment, and I plan on hearing about yours.
 Together, we will have an opportunity to bounce ideas and techniques of each other, and talk about new products that are out there to bolster our creativity.
-I’ve had a few people ask for some art tutorials, so I plan on sharing those with you all as well.
-I’d like to work with you to recommend the tutorials and blogs you own to the wider blogosphere through regular artist collaborations.

 I have a skeleton of a blogging schedule developed and at this stage, I hope to be blogging once a week with “quality” content.
 One of my initial goals will be to increase the frequency of my blog posts, so that I’m producing more content more often.
 Watch this space!

 Many of us are mums, employees and crafters, so our time is precious.
 We don’t have access to all the latest products and tools, but what we do have is a love of art and craft and a desire to see people preference handmade over mass production.
 Psalm 90:17 says “May the favor of the Lord our God rest on us; establish the work of our hands for us– yes, establish the work of our hands.”
 I love the thought of God’s favor resting on us and establishing the work of our hands.
-Let’s encourage each other, build each other up and share with each other as we do this creative life together.
+Let’s encourage each other, build each other up and share with each other as we do this creative life together as Expressive’s.